tbladh/ElaraAi/ErnestAi.Sandbox.Chunking/README.md

 ## Getting started

 - Prerequisites: .NET 8 SDK, microphone access.
-- First run will download the Whisper model to a `Models/Whisper/` folder alongside the app base directory (overwrites if re-downloaded).
+- First run will download the Whisper model to the cross-platform cache directory shown above.
 - Build and run from your preferred environment.
 The user prefers to run builds manually.

 Once running: